Robert Joseph Dwyer

-Robert Joseph Dwyer (August 1, 1908 – March 24, 1976) was an American prelate of the Roman Catholic Church.
-He was the fifth archbishop of Portland in Oregon from 1966 to 1974, having previously served as the second bishop of Reno in Nevada (1952–66).
+Robert Joseph Dwyer (August 1, 1908 – March 24, 1976) was an American Catholic prelate who was the fifth archbishop of Portland in Oregon from 1966 to 1974, having previously served as the second bishop of Reno in Nevada from 1952 to 1966.

 Early life and education

-Dwyer was born on August 1, 1908 – in Salt Lake City, Utah, the only child of John Charles and Mabel (née Maynard) Dwyer.
+Dwyer was born on August 1, 1908, in Salt Lake City, Utah, the only child of John Charles and Mabel (née Maynard) Dwyer.
 His father was of Irish descent, and his mother of French Canadian.
 He attended Wasatch Public School and Judge Memorial High School in Salt Lake City.
 In 1925, he enrolled at St. Mary's Manor, the Marist minor seminary in Langhorne, Pennsylvania.
 Shortly afterwards, he transferred to St. Patrick's Seminary in Menlo Park, California.

 Priesthood

-On June 11, 1932, Dwyer was ordained to the priesthood for the Diocese of Salt Lake City in Salt Lake by Bishop Edward Kelly.
-He was the first native of Utah to be ordained a priest for its diocese.
+On June 11, 1932, Dwyer was ordained to the priesthood for the Diocese of Salt Lake City by Bishop Edward Kelly.
+He was the first Utah native to be ordained a priest for its diocese.
 After his ordination, the diocese assigned Dwyer as a curate at the Cathedral of the Madeleine Parish.
 In 1934, he was appointed as chaplain at the College of Saint Mary-of-the-Wasatch, a girls school in Salt Lake City and editor of The Intermountain Catholic.
 Dwyer in 1938 went to Washington D. C. to study at the Catholic University of America.
 He earned a Doctor of Philosophy degree in 1941 with a thesis entitled: "The Gentile Comes to Utah: A Study in Religious and Social Conflict 1862-1890".

 Following his return to Utah, Dwyer in 1941 was named as superintendent of schools for the diocese; he also resumed his position as editor of the diocesan newspaper.
 He was appointed diocesan director of the Society for the Propagation of the Faith in 1942.
 Bishop Thomas Kiely Gorman appointed Dwyer as rector of the Cathedral of the Madeleine in 1948.
 The Vatican raised Dwyer to the rank of monsignor in 1950.